 Miscarriage is when a pregnancy ends unexpectedly before 20 weeks.
 If you have suffered a miscarriage, you understand the challenges of coping with the rollercoaster of emotions and physical recovery.
 Miscarriage is emotionally and physically painful.
 The most important part of navigating life after miscarriage is giving yourself permission to care for yourself so you can heal.

 In the aftermath of a miscarriage, you may encounter emotions you have never felt before and are not sure how to handle.
-There’s a long healing process ahead of you, and it is your right to take all the time you need going through every step and comprehend it all.
+Be gentle with yourself.
+There can be a long healing process ahead of you, and it is your right to take all the time you need to go through every step and comprehend it all.